Why Does My Dog Stink?

 - Get wet: Use a large cup or a hand-held shower head to wet the fur thoroughly.
 Avoid getting water in the eyes or ears.

 - Suds up: A gentle tear-free pH balanced shampoo for dogs cleans gently and won't strip essential oils from the fur and skin.
 Pay special attention to the groin and in between toes and skin folds.
 Carefully clean the eyes and ears to avoid discomfort.

 - Rinse well: Shampoo residue can irritate the skin, plus the fur will be more likely to attract dirt and odors.
 If not properly rinsed, this could be why your dog smells bad and itches.

 - Fluff and Dry: Pat dry with towels.
 You may want to also use a hairdryer on a low setting, especially for long-haired breeds.
 Keep the dryer moving so you don't accidentally burn their skin.
 Make sure all the nooks and crannies are dry to reduce the chance of yeast or other skin infections, which are some very common reasons your dog smells bad.

 - Fragrance.
-Bathtime isn't complete without a spritz of your favorite dog cologne.
+Bathtime isn't complete without a spritz of your favorite pet deodorizing spray.
 Pet perfume helps maintain that fresh, just-bathed dog smell.